-- define and state the relationships between basic physical quantities such as Force, work, energy, power, etc.;
+- Define, specify suitable units for, and state the relationships between basic physical quantities such as force, work, energy, temperature (developing the knowledge capability dimension)

-- understand where energy is currently used, and show an appreciation of how it may be used efficiently;
+- Demonstrate knowledge of where energy is currently used and how it may be used efficiently

-- perform quantitative calculations to compare various means of energy production;
+- Perform quantitative calculations to assess efficiency of traditional and alternative means of energy production

-- demonstrate how even simple atmospheric models can qualitatively reveal the greenhouse effect.
+- Demonstrate how even simple atmospheric models can qualitatively and semi-quantitatively reveal the greenhouse effect

 - Introduction to Energy Concepts

 This course is intended to provide a deep understanding of the issues of energy production, transmission and usage.
 The processes of energy production and consumption will be discussed qualitatively and quantitatively, informed by a working knowledge of the physical principles governing the transformation of energy from one form to another.